encrypted-sushi/zig-notes/Structs.md

 ```

 ## Dot-syntax
-I can call a struct function directly
+I can call a struct function directly.
+This means the first parameter's type (dirs vs *dirs) determines whether Zig passes a copy or a pointer automatically.
 ```zig
 dirs.deinit(allocator);
 // Zig rewrites this as: